Why Pay for Search?

 You should pay for your search engine to ensure that the incentives of the information provider are aligned with what's best for you, not what’s best for advertisers.

 Every "free" search engine out there comes with a hidden cost.
-Your private details pass through your searches, and search results influenced by advertising can influence your thoughts and actions.
+Your private details pass through your searches, and search results influenced by advertising influence your thoughts.
 Businesses that monetize your data owe you more than just a "free" account!
-Our stand against ad-supported business models has created a 100% ad-free search experience focused entirely on our users.
+Our stand against ad-supported business models gives you a 100% ad-free search experience.

 If you want a search experience tailored to you and your needs, one that could also make the world a slightly better place, then you need to break free from the ruts that advertisers and corporations have guided us into.
 Investing in Kagi is investing in a more humane web and your online future.
 It also invests in your children's future so they won't be bombarded with ads from an early age.

 We will let no other than the founders of Google explain this.
-The year is 1998, and this is how they describe why it is imperative for search engines to be ad-free:
+The year is 1998, and this is how they describe how ad-supported search engines are not in a user's best interest:

 "Currently, the predominant business model for commercial search engines is advertising.
 The goals of the advertising business model do not always correspond to providing quality search to users.
 For example, in our prototype search engine one of the top results for cellular phone is "The Effect of Cellular Phone Use Upon Driver Attention", a study which explains in great detail the distractions and risk associated with conversing on a cell phone while driving.
 This search result came up first because of its high importance as judged by the PageRank algorithm, an approximation of citation importance on the web [Page, 98].*